mulllhausen/software-notes/debian7os-setup.md

     sudo apt-get install xfonts-terminus

-also test the column width in xterm. if it is too small then set it to some big number:
+###### test the column width in xterm. if it is too small then set it to some big number:

     stty cols 1800

-link the .bashrc file to the /root/ directory so that root has a pretty prompt:
+link the `.bashrc` file to the `/root/` directory so that root has a pretty prompt:

     sudo ln -sf /home/bob/.bashrc /root/.bashrc